aerospike/aerolab/scripts/demos/multizone-bechmark-new/README.md

-configure.sh | configuration script | script with basic configuration - edit this to tune the deployment 01_setup_server_ams.sh | script | run this first - sets up aerospike servers and AMS monitoring stack 02_setup_clients.sh | script | run this second - sets up aerospike clients (tools) with asbench and monitoring 11_grafana_url.sh | script | run this any time after the above were executed - to get grafana URL to access the graphs 12_run_asbench.sh | script | run this to start asbench data insert or read/update load 13_kill_asbench.sh | script | run this to kill asbench on all client machines
+configure.sh | configuration script | script with basic configuration - edit this to tune the deployment 01_setup_server_ams.sh | script | run this first - sets up aerospike servers and AMS monitoring stack 02_setup_clients.sh | script | run this second - sets up aerospike clients (tools) with asbench and monitoring 10_asadm.sh | script | run to attach to asadm on a running server node 11_grafana_url.sh | script | run this any time after the above were executed - to get grafana URL to access the graphs 12_run_asbench.sh | script | run this to start asbench data insert or read/update load 13_kill_asbench.sh | script | run this to kill asbench on all client machines